yusufkerman/DIP392-yusuf_kerman/README.md

 # DIP392-yusuf_kerman
-"Don't Break the Chain" app for mobile platform
+"Don't Break the Chain" app for web